Direct Synthesis of Iterative Algorithms With Bounds on Achievable Worst-Case Convergence Rate

 \section{Concluding remarks}

 We demonstrated that tools from robust synthesis can be leveraged for algorithm design.
-Unlike prior works that fix the algorithm size (fixed memory) and seek a Lyapunov candidate that guarantees a certain convergence rate over a class of functions, we take a different approach: we fix the IQC used to characterize the class of functions, and then search over all possible algorithms (with finite but arbitrary memory) for the fastest certifiable rate.
+Unlike prior works that fix the algorithm size (fixed memory) and seek a Lyapunov candidate that guarantees a certain convergence rate over a class of functions, we instead fix the IQC used to characterize the class of functions, and then search over all possible algorithms (with finite but arbitrary memory) for the fastest certifiable rate.

 We show that if $\grad f$ is sector-bounded, no algorithm of any size can outperform gradient descent.
 We then show that if $\grad f$ satisfies the weighted off-by-one $\rho$-IQC~\cite{lessard16}, no algorithm of any (finite) memory can outperform the triple momentum method.
 In short, we show that eliminating the control variables from the associated LMIs can lead to novel algorithm performance bounds that are independent of algorithm dimension.